pirica/wordtohtml/README.md

-# This is an improved class to read a DOCX file and output it in HTML format.
+# This is an improved class to read a Microsoft Word DOCX file and output it in HTML format for the web.

 ## DESCRIPTION

 This improved Microsoft Word DOCX to HTML class will recognise nearly all the formatting, themes, images etc. in the original Word DOCX document.
-It now will also display any Mathematical Equations in the document.
-The only significant exception is tabs as these are very difficult to replicate in HTLM due to its page width being very flexible.
+It will now also display any Mathematical Equations in the document either standalone or inline with normal text.
+The only significant exception is tabs as these are very difficult to replicate in HTLM due to a web page page width being very flexible and difference sizes of screens.
 The resultant HTML should look very much like the original.

-For update notes detailing changes up to the latest version of 2.1.11 see below.
+For update notes detailing changes up to the latest version of 2.1.12 see below.

 NOTE - Needs at least php 5 and will run on up to (at least) php 8.1.